-The Dean of Students is the first person responsible for receiving complaints alleging violations of this policy.
-All school employees are required to report alleged violations of this policy to the Dean of Students.
+The Headmaster is the first person responsible for receiving complaints alleging violations of this policy.
+All school employees are required to report alleged violations of this policy to the Headmaster.
 All other members of the school community, including students, parents/guardians, volunteers, and visitors, are encouraged to report any act that may be a violation of this policy.
 Oral reports also shall be considered official reports.
 Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.
+The Headmaster will determine whether an alleged act constitutes a violation of this policy.
+In so doing, the Headmaster shall conduct a prompt and thorough investigation of the alleged incident.
+The Headmaster may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
+If the Headmaster concludes that the alleged violation did not occur or that the evidence is inconclusive, no written report of the matter will be maintained in a student's file.

-The Dean of Students, in consultation with the Headmaster, will determine whether an alleged act constitutes a violation of this policy.
-In so doing, the Dean of Students shall conduct a prompt and thorough investigation of the alleged incident.
-The Dean of Students may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
-If the Dean of Students concludes that the alleged violation did not occur or that the evidence is inconclusive, no written report of the matter will be maintained in a student's file.
+In deciding on the appropriate response to students who commit one or more acts of harassment, intimidation, or bullying, the Headmaster will consider the following factors:

-In advising the Headmaster on the appropriate response to students who commit one or more acts of harassment, intimidation, or bullying, the Dean of Students will consider the following factors:
+• The developmental and maturity levels of the parties involved.

-- The developmental and maturity levels of the parties involved. - The levels of harm, the surrounding circumstances. - The nature of the behaviors, past incidences or past or continuing patterns of behavior. - The relationships between the parties involved, and - The context in which the alleged incidents occurred.
+- The levels of harm, the surrounding circumstances. - The nature of the behaviors, past incidences or past or continuing patterns of behavior. - The relationships between the parties involved, and - The context in which the alleged incidents occurred.